Miguel Ángel Félix Gallardo: Incarceration

 Félix Gallardo was initially sentenced to 40 years of prison.
 After serving 28 years, a 2017 trial sentenced him to an additional 37 years.
 While incarcerated, Félix Gallardo remained one of Mexico's major traffickers, maintaining his organization via mobile phone.

 After his arrest, Félix Gallardo decided to divide up the trade he controlled as it would be more efficient and less likely to be brought down by law enforcement.
 Félix Gallardo instructed his lawyer to convene the nation's top drug narcos in 1989 at a house in the resort of Acapulco where he designated the plazas or territories.
 The Tijuana route would go to his nephews, the Arellano Felix brothers.
 The Ciudad Juárez route would go to the Carrillo Fuentes family.
 Miguel Caro Quintero would run the Sonora corridor.
 Joaquín Guzmán Loera and Héctor Luis Palma Salazar were left the Pacific coast operations, with Ismael Zambada García joining them soon after and thus forming the Sinaloa Cartel, which was not a party to the 1989 pact.

 When Félix Gallardo was transferred to a high-security prison in 1993, he lost any remaining control over the other drug lords.

 As he aged, Félix Gallardo complained that he lived in poor conditions while in jail.
-He says that he suffers from vertigo, deafness, loss of an eye, and blood circulation problems.
+He says that he has vertigo, deafness, loss of an eye, and blood circulation problems.
 He lived in a 240 × 440 cm cell which he was not allowed to leave, even to use the recreational area.
-In March 2013, Félix Gallardo started a legal process to continue his prison sentence at home when he reached his 70th birthday (8 January 2016).
-On 29 April 2014, a Mexican federal court denied Félix Gallardo's petition to be transferred from the maximum-security prison to a medium-security one.
-On 18 December 2014, federal authorities approved his request to transfer to a medium-security prison in Guadalajara (State of Jalisco), due to his declining health.
+In March 2013, Félix Gallardo started a legal process to continue his prison sentence at home when he reached his 70th birthday (January 8, 2016).
+On April 29, 2014, a Mexican federal court denied Félix Gallardo's petition to be transferred from the maximum-security prison to a medium-security one.
+On December 18, 2014, federal authorities approved his request to transfer to a medium-security prison in Guadalajara (State of Jalisco), due to his declining health.

-On 20 February 2019, a court in Mexico City denied his request to complete the remainder of his sentence under house arrest.
+On February 20, 2019, a court in Mexico City denied his request to complete the remainder of his sentence under house arrest.
 The court stated that Félix Gallardo's defense did not provide them with sufficient evidence to prove that his health issues were putting his life at risk.

 On September 12, 2022, it was reported that Félix Gallardo had been granted house arrest and would be moved on September 13, 2022.
 Mexican President Andrés Manuel López Obrador released a statement about his transfer.
 "I do not want anyone to suffer.
 I do not want anyone to be in jail."